-The chemical was Agent Orange, the occasion was the war in Vietnam, the time was 1961-71.
+The chemical was Agent Orange, the occasion was the U.S. war in Vietnam.

-So, ever since the spraying, the people of Vietnam, Laos and Cambodia have been saddled with an invisible enemy of their own.
-As have those who served in Vietnam during the war, their families, and many others who were exposed to the toxic herbicides where they were manufactured, used or stored.
+Ever since the war’s end, the people of Vietnam, Laos, and Cambodia have been saddled with the lethal aftermath.
+Exposure to these toxic herbicides has yielded untold misery and health complications for those who served in Vietnam during the war, for their families, and for many others who were exposed to the herbicides where they were manufactured, used, or stored.

-The Agent Orange Record tries to show, in an objective way, the complete story of the Vietnam War’s most devastating defoliant: its history; its impact, intended and otherwise, on Vietnam, Laos and Cambodia; and its completely unintended impact on the United States.
-The Record also describes the efforts to repair the damage from the herbicides to the land and to the people of Vietnam, to the United States, and to the other places that the toxic legacy of Agent Orange remains.
+The Agent Orange Record provides a comprehensive and objective examination of the most devastating defoliant used in the U.S. war in Vietnam: its toxic legacies; its impact, intended and otherwise, on Vietnam, Laos, and Cambodia; and its unintended impacts on the United States.
+The Record also describes the efforts to repair the damage from the herbicides to land and people.